mhsendur/ChatGPT-Grade-Predictor/README.md

 ## RESULTS:

+Through our code where we have worked on the random selection of features automatically, we have aimed to get the best R^2 score.
+Through this implementation, we have produced the set of features which led us to get the best R^2 score in our project.
+We have also made use of other implementations to get better feature sets such as Information Gain.
+However, the result of these implementations did not lead to the sets of features to have a better R^2 score.

 <img width="877" alt="Screenshot 2024-01-19 at 18 48 13" src="https://github.com/mhsendur/ChatGPT-Grade-Predictor/assets/91570013/15192c28-11ae-452f-b880-61ef938ee1f9"> <br>

 The distribution of homework scores shows how uneven and skewed the data is.